Caffeine19/code-warp/README.md

 ## Roadmap

-We're continuously working to improve the Warp Terminal extension.
+I am continuously working to improve the Warp Terminal extension.
 Here are some features we're planning to add:

 - [ ] **Warp Preview Support** - Add support for Warp preview builds with `warppreview://` URI scheme
 - [ ] **Launch Configurations Sidebar** - Add a dedicated sidebar panel to manage and display launch configurations